 Our curriculum is delivered through highly effective 'quality first teaching', including the use of specialist teachers in PE, Music and Computing.
 Teachers apply our 12 principles of 'Great Teaching' at St. Wilfrid's, which is evidence-based and research-informed.
-We use a range of strategies to accurately assess children's progress against clearly defined learning objectives, ensuring that both knowledge acquisition and skill development are measured in a balanced and effective way.
+Knowledge and skills are accurately assessed against 'Age-Related Descriptors' and 'knowledge-based learning objectives.'

-Enrichment, including inspirational visitors and exciting educational visits, enhances teaching, learning and knowledge, ignites curiosity, broadens perspectives, and deepens understanding of curriculum content by connecting learning to the wider world.

-A broad menu of Extra-Curricular clubs is provided to children across school, which includes sport, music, languages, wellbeing, computing and media.

-Carefully selected Experiences provide our children with unique and rich opportunities to develop Cultural Capital.
+'Enrichment', including inspirational visitors and exciting educational visits, enhance teaching, learning and knowledge.
+A broad menu of 'Extra-Curricular' clubs is provided to children across school, which includes sport, music, languages, wellbeing, computing and media.
+Carefully selected 'Experiences' provide our children with unique and rich opportunities to develop Cultural Capital.